No matter what kind of organization you’re a part of, finding the funding you need for certain initiatives can sometimes be difficult.

 Whatever you need to make your initiative a successful one, be sure to provide an exhaustive line-by-line budget and staffing plan to ensure you get approved for the full funding you need.
 The last thing you need is to be approved for a certain amount of funding only to find out you actually need to double the budget because you didn’t provide a realistic budget for the scope of your project.

-While we’ve covered the areas that are expected to be included in most grant proposals, it’s important to fully understand the proposal requirements from funding providers because some ask for more supporting sections to be included than others.
+While we’ve covered the areas that are most common in grant writing, it’s important to fully understand the proposal requirements from funding providers because some ask for more supporting sections to be included than others.

 Make sure you fully read and understand the proposal requirements, but here are a few other supporting sections that funding providers may ask you to include as part of your proposal: